mehiskork/gym-app-mvp/docs/product-rules.md

 ## Workouts and sessions

+### Home has Quick Workout and Planned Workout actions

+When there is no active session, Home shows:

+- Quick Workout: starts an ad-hoc workout.
+- Planned Workout: routes based on plan state.

+If a workout is already active, the active session guard wins and the user resumes that session instead.

 ### Only one in-progress session can exist

 A user must never have two active workout sessions at the same time.